What is an abnormal head posture?

 Can my child see when the head is in an abnormal position?

 Yes, most children adopt a head posture to improve their vision if the head turn is from an ocular cause.
+Therefore, in general, it is important to not discourage the abnormal head posture in these children until the problem can be fixed.

 Can a longstanding head turn lead to any permanent problems?